 The importance of outdoor play

 Winter can make us a little sedentary, but encouraging an active lifestyle is important for a developing mind and body.
 Outdoor time fosters creativity, provides mental stimulation and reduces stress.
 Even better, making it a point to get out of the house lets you truly enjoy each other’s company—without the ever-present distractions of television screens and video games.
 It seems obvious, but study after study confirms that children aren’t spending enough time outside.
+Some children have the opportunity to take part in things like horse riding or ski lessons la tania, but not everyone is that lucky.

 Make your next trip outside more fun than ever for your children with crafts, games, and activities they can’t do indoors.
 These activities don’t have to be elaborate and you don’t have to spend a lot of cash.
 (Talk about a huge return on investment!)
 Here are some fun ways to play outdoors that will engage your child’s mind, spark the imagination, and challenge his or her physical abilities.